Practical Aspects of Computer-Related Crime and Digital Forensics

 After completing this module, you should be able to:

-- examine legal and ethical obligations of cybercrime investigators and digital forensics professionals.
+- examine the legal and ethical duties of cybercrime investigators and digital forensics professionals, focusing on how privacy, due process, and professional conduct shape investigative methods.

 Summary